T of C

 Zui Weng Yin Calligraphy for Zui Weng Cao3 (details) |

-Earlier, Ouyang Xiu had written first An Account of the Old Toper' Pavilion,6 then a poem called the Old Toper's Chant.7 The first referred to a pavilion at his estate by the Langya mountains, near Chuzhou in eastern Anhui province, about 100 km northwest of Nanjing.8
+The source and inspiration of the lyrics here are said to go back to Ouyang Xiu and his famous Account of the Old Toper' Pavilion.8 He then wrote a poem called the Old Toper's Chant.9 The title of the first referred to a pavilion at his estate by the Langya mountains, near Chuzhou in eastern Anhui province, about 100 km northwest of Nanjing.11

 Ten years later the marvel-loving scholar Shen Zun heard of it and traveled there.
 He used his qin to describe the sounds, and called the melody Zuiweng Cao.
 The rhythm was exceptional and the music from the fingering was splendid.
 Qin connoisseurs considered it incomparable.
 However, although there was now music, it had no words.